1-3. Determinants of Health

 1-3-3.
 Education attainment

-As at the 2011 Census, less than half (48.4%) of persons aged 15 years and over who were no longer attending primary or secondary school had completed Year 12 or equivalent as their highest year of school attainment.
+As at the 2016 Census, more than half (53.4%)2 of persons aged 15 years and over who were no longer attending primary or secondary school had completed Year 12 or equivalent as their highest year of school attainment.
 This percentage excludes people who did not state their highest year of school completed.
-The South Australian rate was lower than the national average of 53.8%.
+The South Australian rate is lower than the national average of 59.0%.4

-Just over a quarter, or 25.2%, of Aboriginal people in South Australia aged 15 years and over who are no longer attending primary or secondary school have completed Year 12 or equivalent as their highest year of school attainment.
-Again, this excludes those who did not state their highest year of school completed.
+Approximately a third, or 32.2%, of Aboriginal people in South Australia aged 15 years and over who are no longer attending primary or secondary school have completed Year 12 or equivalent as their highest year of school attainment.
+Again, this excludes those who did not state their highest year of school completed.2

 1-3-4.
 Level of private health insurance

-At 31 March 2016, 46.0% of the South Australian population were insured with private hospital treatment cover, slightly below the Australia-wide rate of 47.2%.
-Insurance with private general treatment (ancillary) cover was more common with 59.3% of South Australians covered, above the national rate of 55.8%.
-Coverage rates were almost unchanged compared to a year earlier.
+Insurance with private general treatment (ancillary) cover was more common with 59.3% of South Australians covered, above the national rate of 54.9%.
+Coverage rates were almost unchanged compared to a year earlier.4

-Where an out-of-pocket (‘gap’) payment was payable for an episode of hospital care or a medical service, the average amount of the gap in South Australia was $51.17, well below the Australia-wide average gap payment of $136.29.
-Medical gap payments varied according to specialty, both in amount and in proportion to the overall charge.
-Figures by specialty are not available by state, but nationally the plastic/reconstructive specialty had the highest average gap at $368 and also the largest percentage gap at 37% of charge; orthopaedic had the second largest average gap at $345, representing 26% of charge, although ENT was second largest in percentage terms at 27% gap of charge.
+Where an out-of-pocket (‘gap’) payment was payable for an episode of hospital care or a medical service, the average amount of the gap in South Australia was $73.30, well below the Australia-wide average gap payment of $155.72.
+Medical gap payments varied according to specialty, both in amount and in proportion to the overall charge.4

-- Based on Australian Prudential Regulation Authority 2016, Private Health Insurance Quarterly Statistics March 2016, Canberra, viewed 30 May 2016.
+- Based on Australian Prudential Regulation Authority (APRA 2018), Private Health Insurance Annual Survey, December 2017, viewed 6 August 2018.